Hey Guys! My name is Toby. I’m about three years old, weigh 30 pounds, and am thought to be a Wire Haired Fox Terrier mix.

-Toby is a sweet little dog and really deserves to find a loving and nurturing family.
-Do you have room in your heart and home for him?
+Toby is a sweet little dog, and he really deserves to find a loving and nurturing family.
+Do you have room in your heart and home for him this Valentine's Day?